ehsanfa/nginx-geo-cache/readme.md

+# Handling Geographical Cache Using Nginx and Lua

 The following approach uses `Nginx` to serve the user with already cached `geolocation` based data based on the `location` of the user.

 Assume we have an application, which gets the `latitude` and the `longitude` of the user, searches through a database which in this sample application, saves "stores" based on their location, and responds to the user with the nearest store to them.